-By adopting these Model Policies and Procedures, the Summit Academy Community School-Warren (the "District") is adopting written policies and procedures regarding the manner in which the District fulfills its obligations under the Individuals with Disabilities Education Improvement Act of 2004 (IDEA) and the Ohio Operating Standards for Ohio Educational Agencies Serving Children with Disabilities (hereafter referred to as the "Operating Standards").
+By adopting these Model Policies and Procedures, the Summit Academy School for Alternative Learners - Warren Middle and Secondary (the "District") is adopting written policies and procedures regarding the manner in which the District fulfills its obligations under the Individuals with Disabilities Education Improvement Act of 2004 (IDEA) and the Ohio Operating Standards for Ohio Educational Agencies Serving Children with Disabilities (hereafter referred to as the "Operating Standards").
 The Operating Standards require that the District adopt written policies and procedures in a number of different areas, and the District has chosen to adopt the model policies and procedures promulgated by the Ohio Department of Education's Office for Exceptional Children (ODE-OEC) in order to satisfy these requirements of the Operating Standards.